polyaxon/polyaxon/site/integrations/newrelic.md

 ## Set the external service

-Add instrumentation and send Polyaxon metrics emitted to the New Relic.
+Add instrumentation and send Polyaxon metrics to New Relic.

 ```yaml
 externalServices: